 Not only does having a template help with deciding your ingredients, it’ll also give you helpful pointers on glassware, method of mixing (shaken or stirred), and garnishes.

 After you decide on a base, it’s time to add in the supporting characters.
 You have endless choices here from other spirits, bitters, liqueurs, syrups, sodas, all the way to fruit juice.
 The most important things to consider are complementary flavors and striking a balance.

 What does it mean for a flavor to complement another?

 Technically, it’s kind of like the color wheel; opposite flavors are complementary while adjacent flavors are analogous.
-Non-technically, we’ve listed some complementary flavors that you should know.
+Non-technically, we’ve listed some complimentary flavors that you should know.

 - Example: Manhattan

 Balance simply means that your recipe can’t be too sweet, sour, bitter, or salty.
 This is where the supporting ingredients get their chance to shine.

 If your recipe is too sweet, consider adding some citrus or bitters.
 If it’s too sour, try adding some gomme (sugar syrup) until you feel all the flavors coming out.
 Refer to the flavor complements above for inspiration on balancing out the flavors of your drink.

 Step 4: Make it look good